Atomic Wallet Coin (AWC) Price Reaches $1.78

 According to CryptoCompare, “Atomic is a decentralized multi-cryptocurrency wallet available for Windows, Mac OS and Linux.
 The wallet uses BitTorrent technology for distributed order book and atomic swap technology for cross-chain custody free exchange.
 Atomicwallet also features instant exchange options – Changelly and ShapeShift.
 Atomic Wallet will issue own token, called the AWC (Atomic Wallet Coin).
 A strict limit of 100M AWC will be created, never to be increased.
 AWC will run natively on the Ethereum blockchain with ERC20.
 On April 30rd 2019, 50% of the AWC Token emission has been burnt on the Ethereum Blockchain and the same amount released on the Binance Mainnet.
 Now you can use two ways swap tool between ERC20 and BEP2 tokens. “

 It is usually not currently possible to buy alternative cryptocurrencies such as Atomic Wallet Coin directly using U.S. dollars.
-Investors seeking to trade Atomic Wallet Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors seeking to acquire Atomic Wallet Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Atomic Wallet Coin using one of the exchanges listed above.

 Receive News & Updates for Atomic Wallet Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Atomic Wallet Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.